The Norbert Wiener Center for Harmonic Analysis

 and Applications was founded in the fall of 2004.

-Overview of the Norbert Wiener Center by Director John J. Benedetto (with introduction by University of Maryland chair Scott Wolpert).
+Overview of the Norbert Wiener Center by Director John J. Benedetto. (slides)

 The Norbert Wiener Center for Harmonic Analysis and Applications